benchopt/benchopt/doc/index.rst

 All this section assumes that you are in the parent folder of the ``benchmark_lasso`` folder.
 The ``--env`` flag specifies that everything is run in the ``benchopt_benchmark_lasso`` conda environment.

-**Installing benchmark dependencies**: to install all requirements of the benchmark, make sure a conda environment is activated and run:
+**Installing benchmark dependencies**: ``benchopt`` exposes a CLI to install solvers' dependencies automatically.
+It only works inside a ``conda`` environment.
+To install all requirements of the benchmark, make sure a conda environment is activated and run:

 .. prompt:: bash $